Genomics-KingLab/bioinformatics-support/scripts/calibrated-alignment/README.md

 ├── bed
 │   ├── <your-sample>-fragments-uniqMap.bed ## a be file containing a fragments uniquely mapping to the chimera genome │   ├── <your-sample>-reads-uniqMap-sortName-fixmate-final.bed ## 10 column-bed file containing the paired-end reads delimiting the fragments
-├── bigwig
+│   ├── <your-sample>-fragments-uniqMap-<genomeOfInterest>.bed ## same content as the above bam file but in a bed format │   ├── <your-sample>-fragments-uniqMap-<spikeInGenome>.bed ## same content as the above bam file but in a bed format ├── bigwig
 │   ├── <your-sample>-fragments-calibratedGenCov-<genomeOfInterest>.bw  ## same as the bedGraph above but in a bigWig format for visualisation
 ├── logs